ynsta/steamcontroller/README.md

 The initial target is *GNU/Linux*, but I'll welcome any contributor that want to port input generation for other OS (OSX, Windows, *BSD, Android/Linux, ...)

-This project is licenced under MIT Licence.
+This project is licensed under MIT.

 ## Installation